Protein-Swift-Bootcamp/week-6-homework-3-mehmetalidemir/README.md

  # Features

-Downloading and displaying heroes images from the OpenDota API A custom UICollectionViewLayout class for a Pinterest-style layout A PinterestLayoutDelegate protocol for automatically adjusting the sizes of the images in the cells Rounded corners for the cells and Pinterest-style aspect-fill for the images
+- Downloading and displaying heroes images from the OpenDota API
+- Custom UICollectionViewLayout class for a Pinterest-style layout
+- PinterestLayoutDelegate protocol for automatically adjusting the sizes of the images in the cells
+- Rounded corners for the cells and Pinterest-style aspect-fill for the images

 # Screenshots